 Know before You Go.
 The first question I ask potential grad students is why do you want to go to graduate school?
 The answer to that question is extremely important.
 And like many academic questions there is no single correct answer, but quite a few wrong ones.
 It’s the next step; I like college; I want to stay in the area; I have nothing else to do; I want an advanced degree; it’s better than working.
 While I don’t claim to know all the answers what I do know is that these answers don’t resonate with me: grad school is a serious commitment of time and energy.
 Both by me, the University, and particularly you, the student.
 A typical masters degree takes 2-3 years, a doctorate 4-8 years.
 That’s a lot of time where you could be earning an income (grad students are generally quite poor), working your way up the ladder, living your life.
 Similarly, the university will financially supplement your education, even if you pay tuition, to the tune of thousands of dollars.
 Importantly, you will be filling a limited number of slots in a graduate program, one that could be supporting someone else.
 For these reasons and more your decision to go to grad school should not be taken lightly.
 It should be an essential requirement of what you need to do to be successful in your career.
 Sometimes the decision not to go to grad school will be the right decision and send you off on a different but rewarding path.
 It is truly an honor and privilege to attend grad school and it’s certainly not for everyone.
 If you are admitted you will be among the 5% of individuals to have that opportunity.
 Give some serious thought as to why you want to go.
 More importantly, ask yourself if you are truly a dedicated, hard-working, intelligent individual with the tenacity to survive years of commitment to science.
 You must love what you’ll be doing.

 Make contact.
 Once you picked a potential advisor don’t stop there: contact them!
 Without making contact your name will end up on a list with 50-500 other applicants, all with strong credentials, and unless you have stellar grades, great GRE scores, tons of research experience, and excellent letters of recommendations, your chances of getting in are quite low.
-You need someone on the inside, your potential adviser, pulling you in.
-If you have a faculty member that wants you to be admitted you likely will be as long you meet the required admission standards (these vary but generally GPA > 3.0; GRE scores > 70% in all areas as a minimum).
-More importantly you’ll want to check your potential adviser out before you apply.
+You need someone on the inside, your potential advisor, pulling you in.
+If you have a faculty member that wants you to work with them, you likely will be, as long you meet the required admission standards (these vary but generally GPA > 3.0; GRE scores > 70% in all areas as a minimum).
+More importantly, you’ll want to check your potential advisor out before you apply.
 Best bet: drop them an e-mail, introduce yourself, describe why you want to work with that individual, ask if you might talk on the phone or perhaps meet in person.
 Include a resume or short CV (a curriculum vita) and perhaps some writing samples (or this can come later).
 Ideally, you will hear back from him or her but don’t hold your breath: many faculty are so busy it may take weeks or even months to respond, if at all.
-We get inundated by these kind of inquiries so be patient but don’t give up.
+We get inundated by these kinds of inquiries so be patient but don’t give up.
 Try again after a week or so.
 If that doesn’t work you might try calling.
-If all else fails apply anyway if this is someone you really want to work with.
-Hopefully, you will at least speak on the phone where you can learn a bit more about the professor’s research interests, if they are accepting new graduate students, and you’ll be able to ask them questions.
+If all else fails, apply anyway if this is someone you really want to work with.
+Hopefully, you will at least speak on the phone where you can learn a bit more about the professor’s research interests and if they are accepting new graduate students, and you’ll be able to ask them questions.
 Ideally, you should meet your potential advisor and visit their institution before making a decision.
-If you really want to know what working for Dr. So-and-so is like talk to their grad students as they have the most appropriate perspective.
-Many faculty have their past and current students listed on their webs sites or can provide them on request.
+If you really want to know what working for Dr. So-and-so is like, talk to their grad students as they have the most appropriate perspective.
+Many faculty have their past and current students listed on their websites or can provide them on request.

 References and other resources: